Sleeping Bag Temperature Ratings Explained

 This represents an enormous simplification for the consumer and thus also a meaningful comparison of different models from the same manufacturer.

-In the laboratory test, heated, life-size mannequins are used, which should correspond to a standardized man (25 years, 70 kg, 1.73 m) and a standardized woman (25 years, 60 kg, 1.60 m).
-It is assumed that a tent will be used.
+In the lab tests, they use life-size mannequins that are heated to simulate real-life conditions.
+These mannequins represent a standardized man (25 years old, 70 kg, 1.73 m) and a standardized woman (25 years old, 60 kg, 1.60 m).
+The testing scenario assumes the use of a tent.

 The test according to EN 13537 / 23537 does not provide any specific temperatures but is intended to provide a basis for the evaluation of sleeping bag temperatures and improve comparability for the consumer with the division into areas.

-Why children sleeping bags and expedition sleeping bags don’t have a temperature specification?
+Why do kids’ and expedition sleeping bags lack temperature specifications?

 The currently valid DIN standard EN ISO 23537-1 only refers to sleeping bags for adults.
 Since children have a different sense of temperature and sleeping experiments with children are questionable for ethical reasons, there are no exact temperature ranges for children’s sleeping bags.